A new use of nonlocal symmetries for computing Liouvillian first integrals of rational second order ordinary differential equations: Introduction

 \begin{enumerate} \item The first section corresponds to this introduction.

-\item In the second section, we refine the theory presented in \cite{Noscpc2019} and prove a result that improves the method of determining a symmetry admited by a rational 2ODE that presents a LFI.
-This is the main result in this section and with it we constructed an algorithm ({\it NLS - Non-Local Symmetry}) that allows to determine a nonlocal symmetry in an extremely efficient process.
+\item In the second section, we present (briefly) an improved version of the S-function method presented in \cite{Noscpc2019,Noscpc2024} to determine a non-local symmetry admited by a rational 2ODE that presents a LFI.
+We also rewrote certain results in a more formal way and constructed a notation more suitable for the presentation that follows.
+We finish the section by presenting some examples.

-\item In the third, we develop a procedure ({\it DIF - Darboux Integrating Factor}) that uses the nonlocal symmetry to linearly (or quasi-linearly) determine a Darboux integrating factor (without the need to solve any differential equation) linked to a LFI of the rational 2ODE: \begin{itemize} \item In the first subsection, we demonstrate a result that is the basis for the procedure ${\rm {\it DIF}}$ to work: {\em A rational 2ODE with a LFI (belonging to a large class of Liouvillian functions) has a Darboux integrating factor $R$}.
-Furthermore, it admits a symmetry\footnote{This symmetry can be computed with the algebraic algorithm ({\it NLS}) presented in the second section.} $\mathfrak{S}$ and, from this symmetry, we can build three associated `plane' polynomial vector fields $\mathfrak{X}_i$, ($i \in \{1,2,3\}$) such that the LFI $I$ of the 2ODE (that is linked with the nonlocal symmetry $\mathfrak{S}$) is also a first integral for the polynomial vector fields $\mathfrak{X}_i$ (i.e., $\mathfrak{X}_i(I)=0$).
+\item In the third, we develop a method that uses the nonlocal symmetry to linearly determine a Darboux integrating factor (without the need to solve any differential equation) using a probabilistic algorithm. \begin{itemize} \item In the first subsection, we show some important results: \begin{enumerate} \item A rational 2ODE with a LFI (belonging to a large class of Liouvillian functions) has a Darboux integrating factor $R$. \item This 2ODE admits a symmetry $\mathfrak{S}$ (That can be computed with the algebraic algorithm presented in the second section). \item From the symmetry $\mathfrak{S}$, we can build three associated plane polynomial vector fields $\mathfrak{X}_i$, ($i \in \{1,2,3\}$) such that the LFI $I$ of the 2ODE is also a first integral for vector fields $\mathfrak{X}_i$ (i.e., $\mathfrak{X}_i(I)=0$). \end{enumerate}

 \item In the second, in the spirit of the idea presented in \cite{Nosjde2021}, we define another three polynomial vector fields ${\cal X}_i$, ($i \in \{1,2,3\}$) associated with $\mathfrak{X}_i$, such that their first integral ${\cal I}$ is the Darboux integrating factor $R$ of the rational 2ODE, i.e., ${\cal X}_i(R)=0$.
-We show that the polynomial vector fields ${\cal X}_i$ and the Darboux integrating factor $R$ can be computed (in the general case) with a linear (or quasilinear) setting.
-So, we propose a procedure (${\rm {\it DIF}}$) to determine, from the nonlocal symmetry $\mathfrak{S}$, a Darboux integrating factor $R$ for the rational 2ODE.
-To make the algorithm clear, we present a worked example step by step with the concepts we developed. \end{itemize}
+We show how to use the vector fields ${\cal X}_i$ to find a Darboux integrating factor $R$ with a linear setting.

+\item In the third, we propose a probabilistic procedure to determine a LFI for the rational 2ODE.
+To make the algorithm clear, we present a worked example step by step. \end{itemize}

-\item In the fourth section, we apply the combined procedure {\it NLSDIF} to some rational 2ODEs and discuss its performance:
+\item In the fourth section, we apply the procedures presented in sections \ref{fnls} and \ref{lpffi} to some rational 2ODEs and discuss its performances: